motib/mathematics/README.md

 * Constructing a nonagon (regular polygon with 9 sides) I would like to thank Oriah Ben-Lulu for introducing me to this topic.

+**The mathematics of origami for secondary-school students** Activities on the mathematics of origami with emphasis on the concept of geometric locus.

+The Hebrew document was written by Oriah Ben-Lulu, at the Department of Science Teaching, Weizmann Institute of Science.

+The English document is my translation and adaptation of her work.

 probability
 -----------
 **Two interesting problems from Frederick Mosteller's book**